 CLV indicates how long your customers stay with you.
 If you’re running a subscription business, take into account how long particular client stays with you.

 If you’re selling material goods, see how often your customers come back and purchase your good or service again.

 How can social media help with retaining customer and why is it a social media KPI?

 Social media is all about building relations, providing content that resonates with your audience.
 Your social strategies are directly correlated with CVL.

 Sooner or later, your customers will complain about your product.
 Your job is to find those complaints and resolve the issues your customers have.

 One of the tricks of the trade is to react quickly to every message posted on social media channels, even if a customer only mentioned your company name and didn’t use your branded hashtag or company handle.

 Great customer service can be a differentiating factor that will set your company apart from your competitors.
-That’s a great way to increase your customer lifetime value and, in the end, increase sales.
+That’s a great way to increase your CLV and, in the end, increase sales.

 The power of social media KPIs

 To succeed you need actionable data.
-Closely tracking different social media KPIs will help you make informed decisions about how to boost your social media presence and run even more successful campaigns.
+Track different social media metrics and make informed decisions about how to boost your social media presence.